Swindon: Religion

+Demographic overview by area

 There are several definitions of the town for statistical purposes.
 The smallest extent is the former unparished area, now covered by the parishes of West Swindon, Central Swindon North, South Swindon, and Nythe, Eldene and Liden; thus it omits suburbs to the east and north, namely the parishes of Covingham, Stratton St Margaret and Haydon Wick.
 At the 2011 census, the population of the unparished area was 122,642.
 The 2011 census also recognised a Built Up Area Subdivision with a population of 182,441.

 At the 2021 census, the only area covering most of the town was the Built Up Area, which had a population of 183,638.
 Excluded from this were the parts of Wichelstowe lying in Wroughton parish, the whole of Stratton St Margaret parish, and northern parts of St Andrews parish.

 St Helena community

 By 2018, Swindon had a concentration of people originating from Saint Helena.
+Among that community, Swindon is called "Swindolena".

 Polish community

 After the end of World War II, Polish refugees were temporarily housed in barracks at RAF Fairford, about 25 km to the north.
 Around 1950, some settled in Scotland and others in Swindon rather than stay in the barracks or hostels they were offered.

 The 2001 UK Census found that most of the Polish-born people had stayed or returned after serving with British forces during World War II.
 Swindon and Nottingham were parts of this settlement.
 Data from that census showed that 566 Swindonians were Polish-born.
 Notes to those data read: "The Polish Resettlement Act of 1947, which was designed to provide help and support to people who wished to settle here, covered about 190,000 people ... at the time Britain did not recognise many of the professional [qualifications] gained overseas ... [but] many did find work after the war; some went down the mines, some worked on the land or in steelworks.
-Housing was more of a problem and many Poles were forced to live in barracks previously used for POWs ...
+Housing was more of a problem, and many Poles were forced to live in barracks previously used for POWs ...
 The first generation took pains to ensure that their children grew up with a strong sense of Polish identity".

 NHS planners devising services for senior citizens estimated in 1994 that 5% of Swindon's population were not 'ethnically British', and most of those were culturally Polish.

 The town's Polish ex-servicemen's club, which had run a football team for 45 years, closed in 2012.
 Barman Jerzy Trojan blamed the decline of both club and team on the children and grandchildren of the original refugees losing their Polish identity.